TM6501/cgp/README.md

 # cgp
 A general purpose, extensible, CGP library in Python.
+MIT

 CGP is a library which implements a general purpose Cartesian Genetic Programming framework.